serengil/tensorflow-101/README.md

 1- [Restoring and Working on Already Trained DNN In TensorFlow](python/DNNClassifier.py)

+The costly operation in neural networks is learning.
+You may spent hours to train a neural networks model.
+On the other hand, you can run the model in seconds after training.
+We'll mention how to store trained models and restore them.

 2- [Importing Saved TensorFlow DNN Classifier Model in Java](java/TensorFlowDNNClassifier.java)

+You can handle training with TensorFlow in Python and you can call this trained model from Java on your production pipeline.

 # Section 3 - Monitoring and Evaluating